 Trade & Electrical Guides

 A RCD is an electrical protective device, usually found within your switchboard.
-Sometimes you’ll find them built-in to a socket outlet or as part of an extension lead.
-RCDs are essential for preventing electric shocks and property damage by automatically disconnecting the circuit when it detects current leakage.
+Sometimes you’ll find them built in to a socket outlet or as part of an extension lead.

 Why is my RCD tripping?

-There are many different causes for tripping RCD.
+There are many different causes for a tripping RCD.
 The most likely cause of tripping is a faulty appliance.
-Another common cause of tripping is outdoor electrical fittings (sensors, lights, outdoor outlets etc).
-These fittings can become waterlogged, which will cause current leakage as water comes into contact with live parts within the fitting.
+Another common cause is outdoor electrical fittings (sensors, lights, outdoor outlets, and so on).
+These fittings can become waterlogged, which causes current leakage as water comes into contact with live parts within the fitting.

 The RCD itself can also malfunction and start ‘nuisance’ tripping.
 If you are unsure what fault is occurring, give us a call or an email.
 Our team will diagnose the issue and get your electricity restored quickly.